 Hazel has held onto Dr. Luxford’s card for almost as many years as she has been doing missionary work, work that has taken her to China, Israel, the Philippines, Japan, and many states here in the US.
 She felt called to do this work as a high school senior, even declaring to her closest friends she was going to be a nurse missionary in China one day, but Hazel never thought this dream would come true.

-In a secondhand bookstore, Hazel found a copy of “In God’s Underground” by Richard Wurmbrand.
-It felt like God was speaking directly to her.
+“We had a poor way of life,” explained Hazel.
+Her father had left her mother alone to take care of her twin brother, her younger brother, and herself.
+Then, in a secondhand bookstore, Hazel found a copy of “In God’s Underground” by Richard Wurmbrand.
+It felt like a sign.
 Wurmbrand, too, had lived a very difficult life.
-It wasn’t long before Hazel and Wurmbrand were corresponding and Wurmbrand was extending an invitation for her to visit Israel with him.
+It wasn’t long before Hazel and Wurmbrand were corresponding, and Wurmbrand was extending an invitation for her to visit Israel with him.
 This began Hazel’s missionary career.

 When she met Dr. Luxford for the first time, she was struggling with spells of dizziness that sometimes made it difficult to stand up or walk.
 “I woke up one morning and couldn’t get off the bed. . .
 I told my daughter I was so sick I was going to die.”

 She was diagnosed with Meniere’s Disease and, at first, she was resigned to the diagnosis and the pills she would have to take to help with her dizziness.
 However, after another bout of sickness, Hazel went to a clinic where they ran her through tests, did extensive x-rays, and found a tumor.
 They said she would need surgery and recommended the House Ear Institute in Los Angeles.
 Hazel had never heard of it.
 Her husband was worried they would not be able to afford the surgery.
 “And this is why I will never forget Dr. Luxford,” Hazel explained.
-“He stepped up to the plate and offered to find a way to help me.
+“He stepped up to the plate and offered to find a way to help me.”